 Essential vitamins and minerals are also very important for your Cocker Spaniel's health and some manufacturers include additional vitamins and supplements in their dog food.

-Growing puppies have different nutritional needs, so if you're feeding a puppy it will require a totally different diet to an adult dog.
+Growing puppies have different nutritional needs, so if you've a puppy to feed, it will need an entirely different diet to an adult dog.

 Because their little bodies are still growing, and their minds developing, they will need different levels of protein, fats, carbohydrates, and vitamins to those of an adult.

-If you look at the ingredients labels on adult dog food and puppy food, you'll notice that they're very different.
+If you look at the ingredients labels on adult dog food packet and compare them with the label on food prepared for puppies, you'll notice that they're very different.

-As our dogs age, they become less active, which means they no longer burn off as many calories.
+As our dogs age, they become less active which means they no longer burn off as many calories as they need to.

 Many dog food manufacturers offer a specially formulated, low-calorie food for older dogs to help combat this.

-For example, did you know that chocolate, particularly dark chocolate, is very toxic for dogs?
+For example, did you know that chocolate, particularly dark chocolate and those with high levels of cocoa, is very toxic for our dogs?

 Do you feed your Cocker wet or dry dog food?
 There's pro's and con's to both, so in the end it's a personal decision.